arman37/docker-spark-setup/README.md

 your screen should look like the screen shot below
 ![maven package](/screenshots/sp3.png)

-5. Running Docker Composer: If you followed step 4 then cd back to docker-spark-setup directory ( `cd ../..` ).
+5. Running Docker Compose: If you followed step 4 then cd back to docker-spark-setup directory ( `cd ../..` ).
 From docker-spark-setup directory run command `sudo docker-compose up` .
 Please make sure no other service on your machine using port 8080.
 This command will run three docker container on your machine, your screen should look like the screen shot below
 ![maven package](/screenshots/sp4.png)